-Fletcher’s M.A. in Christian Ministry will prepare students to serve in a variety of vocational ministry roles, in local churches, in para-church ministry, and in denominational leadership.
+Fletcher’s M.A. in Christian Ministry will prepare students to serve in a variety of vocational ministry roles, in local churches, non-profits, and denominational leadership.
 Students will leave the program prepared with skills that will ensure they are an asset to whatever organization they serve.

 Your Path to Vocational Ministry Begins Here.